Best daily deals

 Do you find yourself pegged to the boardroom or office?
 A comfortable, minimalist device that melds style and substance might be best for the stylish man.
 The likes of Samsung and Withings are well-versed in creating beautiful watches without sacrificing functionality.

 Men leading more active lifestyles seeking gym companions or a general health tracker should consider smartwatches with GPS.
 A selection of specific smart tracking modes and a wide array of sensors are also useful to provide more intuitive insight.
 Looking for an outdoor option?
-We also have a few candidates for you with longer battery life and off-the-grid features.
+I also have a few candidates for you with longer battery life and off-the-grid features.
 If you’re budget-limited, don’t worry — you don’t need to break the band on a fitness tracker.

 The best smartwatches for men